gherardi/gherardi/README.md

 - Software Engineer intern at SORINT.lab (Jun 2023 - Sep 2023)

 #### 💻 Projects
+- [**shell-c - custom UNIX shell**](https://github.com/gherardi/shell-c): shell-c is a custom implementation of a UNIX-like shell written in C. It supports filesystem navigation, quote handling, input/output redirection, command autocompletion, process pipelines, and command history.
-- [**wyag - Version control system**](https://github.com/gherardi/wyag): wyag is a project that demonstrates the core concepts of Git by implementing a simplified version control system from scratch.
-It covers repository initialization, object storage, indexing, and commit history management.
+- [**wyag - Version control system**](https://github.com/gherardi/wyag): wyag is a project that implements a lightweight version control system from scratch.
+It handles repository creation, reading and writing objects, creating and reading commits, branch navigation, the staging area, indexing, and commit history management.